Njunu-sk/Review/How-to-setup-User-Authentication-from-Scratch-with-Rails-6/index.md

   end
 end
 ```

-When a new user is created, we need to sign_in the user.
+When a new user is created, we need to sign in the user.
 The `create` method finds existing user, checks if user is present and authenticated, refers to database records, if true it logs in the user else throws a flash message `invalid email or password`.
 The `delete` action deletes user session when user is `Logged Out`

-- Create `app/controllers/passwords_controller.rb` with the following contents
+Let's create `app/controllers/passwords_controller.rb` with the following contents:

 ```rb
 class PasswordsController < ApplicationController before_action :require_user_logged_in!